← Programs

 About VERGE

-With a focus on individuals from the global majority, VERGE matches exceptional talent with exceptional arts organizations—supporting both sides of the equation.
-The agency maintains career-long relationships with talent to ensure professional success, while providing art galleries, museums and artist foundations with the full-service recruitment and human resources support needed for change.
+VERGE is committed to expanding the ideas, talent, and skill sets shaping art institutions.
+VERGE matches exceptional talent with exceptional arts organizations—supporting both sides of the equation.
+The agency maintains career-long relationships with talent to ensure professional success, while providing art galleries, museums and art foundations with the full-service recruitment and human resources support needed for change.

 Carla Acevedo-Yates, Marilyn and Larry Fields Curator at the Museum of Contemporary Art Chicago

-, Executive & Artistic Director of The Mistake Room, Los Angeles, who also serves as the Guest Curatorial Director for the 2024 ESAP Fellowship
+César García-Alvarez, Executive & Artistic Director of The Mistake Room, Los Angeles, Guest Program Director for the ESAP Fellowship, Cohort 1